queanhtran/porfolio/README.md

 - BA in Computer Science, Minor in Data Science
 - <I> Outstanding Graduate of Engineering College, with Special Honors</i>

-<h1> EXPERIENCE: </h1>
+## 💼 **Experience**

 <h3> Graduate Research Assistant | Python, MATLAB </h3>

 <I> University of Nebraska Lincoln (08/2024 - Present) </i>
-- Actively contributing to the T-IDS project
+- Leading research on developing a Digital Twin system for the Smart Agriculture sector, enabling real-time simulation, monitoring, and optimization of agriculture using digital replicas of physical systems.

 <h3> Undergraduate Research Assistant | Python, MATLAB </h3>

 <I> University of Colorado Denver (10/2023 - 06/2024) </i>

-- Spearheaded the design of a thermal-based anomaly detection system (T-IDS) for Wind Turbines
+- Spearheaded the design of a thermal-based anomaly detection system (T-IDS) for Wind Turbines, utilizing NumPy and pandas for data analysis and interpolation.
-- Successfully had a paper accepted by ACM International Conference on Future and Sustainable Energy Systems (e-Energy ’24)
+- Implemented a Random Forest algorithm with scikit-learn to enhance detection accuracy while minimizing false alarms.
-- Conducted comprehensive tests on T-IDS to show its excel at detecting anomalies while maintaining a low rate of false alarms
+- Published a paper accepted by the ACM International Conference on Future and Sustainable Energy Systems (e-Energy ’24).

 <h3> Teaching Assistant | GitHub, C++, Markdown </h3>